 - recording sites and maintaining information databases

-- issuing and enforcing permits for harm to objects and places (under specific circumstances)
+- issuing permits for harm to objects and places (under specific circumstances)

 - awarding grants